tranculent/forch/README.md

 ```bash
 docker run -d --name mongodb-container -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=####### -e MONGO_INITDB_ROOT_PASSWORD=####### mongo
 ```
+**Note:** you will need to request a .env file with the username and password for the database to establish connection.

 To open the MongoDB shell inside your running container:
 ```bash